danibritods/case-basedosdados/README.md

 # case-basedosdados
-Visualization case for Base dos Dados' data analyst technical test.

-- Here I explore an old curiosity of mine:
+Dataviz case using basedosdados, bigquery and geopandas.

+## Investigating a possible aspect of the relationship between nature and mental health
+I have always found being in contact with nature to be beneficial to my wellbeing, and I began to wonder if there might be a correlation between the presence of nature and overall wellbeing.
+To explore this idea, I decided to use forest area as a proxy for nature presence, and suicide rates as a potential negative proxy for wellbeing.
+While suicide rates are a poor measure of overall wellbeing due to their low resolution, I believe that this approach may help shed some light on the relationship between nature and mental health.

+- Making this question more exact:
-  - [Is there a relatioship between forest area and suicide incidence?](notebooks/1_case_suicide_forest.ipynb) Well, apperently not (yey science!).
+  - [Is there a correlation between the extent of forested land in an area and the incidence of suicide?](notebooks/1_case_suicide_forest.ipynb) Well, apperently not (yey science!).

   - 🇧🇷 (PT-BR): [Existe alguma relação entre área de mata e incidência de suicídio nos municípios brasileiros?](notebooks/br_municipios_suicidio_floresta_20220824.ipynb) (não tem).